Crossfading

 Start fading out on mix

-The fade out will be started together with Mix.
-If the “Fade out” option is turned on, the "fade out" value defines the fade out duration.
+The fade out will start at the same time as Mix.
+If the “Fade out” option is turned on, the "fade out" value defines the fade-out duration.

 File type selector